-Urbanization is a major cause of impairment of wetlands.
-Urbanization has resulted in direct loss of wetland acreage as well as degradation of wetlands.
-Degradation is due to changes in water quality, quantity, and flow rates; increases in pollutant inputs; and changes in species composition as a result of introduction of non-native species and disturbance.
+People who go to urban centers exert more pressure on the remaining wetlands, due to the demand expand towns using available space in urban centers.
+Wetlands are targeted because they are the remaining areas that are free or whose ownership is not clear.
+When wetlands are occupied there are inevitable changes in water quality, quantity, flow rates; increases in pollutant inputs; and changes in species composition probably due to introduction of non-native species and disturbance.
 The major pollutants associated with urbanization are sediment, nutrients, oxygen-demanding substances, road salts, heavy metals, hydrocarbons, bacteria, and viruses (USEPA 1994b).
 These pollutants may enter wetlands from point sources or from nonpoint sources.
 Construction activities are a major source of suspended sediments that enter wetlands through urban runoff.

-Investigating the effect of urbanization to your local wetland may prove beneficial to the restoration of that wet land.
-Determine the level of pollutants entering your wetland over a given period.
-You may limit yourself to some parameters like measuring the temperature pH of the water, heavy metals, nutrient loading, and oxygen demanding substances.
+- ✓ Investigating the effect of urbanization to your local wetland may be beneficial to the restoration of that wetland.
+Determine the level of inflows entering the area over a given period.
+You may limit yourself to some parameters like measuring the temperature pH of the water, nutrient loading, and oxygen demanding substances. - $\checkmark$ What is the effect of absence of the wetland - $\checkmark$ Explain the best restoration plan for the wetland based on your results